Alphino1/Reading-List-Collection-for-Scientific-Discovery/README.md

 ---

-## 📣 Join the Journey
+## 📣 Journey

-Although this is an ongoing initiative, evolving to reflect the latest advancements and insights in AI driven scientific discovery.
+This notebook repository is evolving as its a preliminary version: expect updates, refinements, and expansions as new research emerges, new and old papers exploration and the field advances.
+Everything here connects to the singular aim of accelerating scientific discovery through intelligent systems..

 🌟 **Follow this repository for updates.**
 🌟 **Collaborate to expand and improve this archive.**